Wimbledon and Grass Court Tennis

 The tournament moved to Flushing Meadows tennis centre to be played on acrylic hard courts in 1978.
 Wimbledon has used the latest R&D in grass technology and changed the variety of grass used in 2002 from a mixture of 70/30 Rye and creeping red fescue to 100% Perennial Rye.

-This has resulted in a slighter higher and slower bounce and made the game more interesting for spectators.
+As a result, this has resulted in a slighter higher and slower bounce and made the game more interesting for spectators.
 The serve and volleyer have to be more versatile and work a little harder!

 The Grasscourt season has now expanded from 5 weeks to 6 weeks with Wimbledon starting a week later – 3 July – 16 July 2023 with play on the middle Sunday.